Andrew Downes’ Music at Weddings

 Typeset score

 In 1976 a trumpet student at the Birmingham School of Music (now Royal Birmingham Conservatoire), Jimmy Jones, asked Andrew for a piece which would be suitable for his wedding to Fiona Ruddle, to be played by a brass ensemble made up of their friends from the college.
 The music was down in the order of service as Fanfare for a Wedding.
 Andrew must have given Jimmy the title of the music before he composed it and before the printing of the order of service, because it was quite a gentle piece, but fortunately it was more suited to the signing of the register.
-Andrew used it as the basis for his Brass Quintet no 1, which he wrote a few years later.
+Andrew used it as the basis for the first movement of his Brass Quintet no 1, which he wrote a few years later.
 We went to Jimmy and Fiona’s lovely wedding.
 The performance was beautiful.

-Not long after Andrew had written his Prelude, Fanfare and Postlude for Organ, Graham Williams, organ student at the BSM, asked for the sheet music, and performed the Fanfare at his wedding to Karen Holt in Holy Trinity Church, Bicton.
+Not long after Andrew had written his PreludeFanfare and Postlude for Organ, Graham Williams, organ student at the BSM, asked for the sheet music, and performed the Fanfare at his wedding to Karen Holt in Holy Trinity Church, Bicton.

-Anna Downes' wedding to Mike Price:
+Anna's wedding to Mike Price:

 Our daughter Paula married David John Trippett on July 30th 2005 in Trinity College Cambridge Chapel, where Paula had sung as a choral scholar.
 To walk in with her Dad, Paula chose the opening of Andrew’s anthem, I was glad when they said unto me, Let us go into the house of the Lord.
 Paula’s ex-choral scholar friends formed the choir and gave a stunning performance, with Daniel Hyde, organ, directed by Stefan Reid.
 During the service the choir gave a truly moving rendition of Andrew’s The Lord is my Shepherd.
-For the wedding march Paula asked Andrew to adapt for organ and choir the ending of his opera, Far from the Madding Crowd, where Bathsheba Everdene and Gabriel Oak process out to “Here’s long life and happiness to Gabriel Oak and his comely bride.”
-Andrew created a thrilling version, substituting Gabriel Oak for “David” and his comely bride!
+For the wedding march, Paula asked Andrew to adapt for organ and choir the ending of his opera, Far from the Madding Crowd, where Bathsheba Everdene and Gabriel Oak process out to “Here’s long life and happiness to Gabriel Oak and his comely bride.”
+Andrew created a thrilling version, substituting Gabriel Oak with “David” and his comely bride!

-Paula Downes' wedding to David Trippett:
+Paula's wedding to David Trippett:

 Have you performed in any of these works or come to watch?